-Low Income Taxpayer Clinics (LITCs) serve individuals whose income is below a certain level and need to resolve tax problems such as audits, appeals and tax collection disputes.
+Low Income Taxpayer Clinics (LITCs) serve individuals whose income is below a certain level and need to resolve tax problems such as audits, appeals, and tax collection disputes.
 Some clinics can provide information about taxpayer rights and responsibilities in different languages for individuals who speak English as a second language.
-Visit Taxpayer Advocate or see IRS Publication 4134, Low Income Taxpayer Clinic List.
+To find a clinic near you, visit www.irs.gov/litc or see IRS Publication 4134, Low Income Taxpayer Clinic List.